ibexa/documentation-developer/docs/guide/controllers.md

 #### QueryType objects

 QueryType is an object that build a Query.
-It is different from [Public API queries](../api/public_php_api.md).
+It is different from [public PHP API queries](../api/public_php_api.md).

 To make a new QueryType available to the Query Controller, you need to create a PHP class that implements the QueryType interface, then register it as such in the Service Container.